Pulaski Square

 1 acres | 0.4 hectares

-Pulaski Square is surrounded by historic buildings, including some fine examples of Savannah-style architecture.
-On the western side of the square stands the house of Francis S. Bartow, a Confederate hero who was the first high-ranking Georgian to be killed in the Civil War.
+The square is framed by historic buildings that tell stories of yesteryear.
+On the western edge stands the home of Francis S. Bartow, a Confederate figure who became the first high-ranking Georgian casualty of the Civil War.

 All Features & Facilities